mozilla/fx-private-relay/METRICS.md

 The Google Analytics events:

-- The user sees the " button in the "Introducing: Relay + VPN subscription plan" banner on the email masks page.
+- The user sees the "Upgrade Now" button in the "Introducing: Relay + VPN subscription plan" banner on the email masks page.
   - `eventCategory`: `Purchase Bundle button`
   - `eventAction`: `View`
   - `eventLabel`: `profile-banner-bundle-promo`